The North Stands for Nothing

-The North Stands for Nothing is the third EP by British metalcore band While She Sleeps.
+The North Stands for Nothing is the third EP by English metalcore band While She Sleeps.
 The band recorded the album in a home studio between January and April 2010.
 It was released by Small Town Records on 26 July 2010, before later being released as a deluxe edition by Good Fight Music, featuring the single "Be(lie)ve" as a bonus track.
 The EP was produced by Mat Welsh, the band's rhythm guitarist.
 It received generally favourable reviews, with Big Cheese reviewer Lais Martins Waring championing the band as "very promising".
 Coupled with their extensive touring following its release, the album contributed to a significant increase in the band's popularity.